gitleaks/gitleaks/README.md

 Gitleaks is a SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.
 Gitleaks is an **easy-to-use, all-in-one solution** for detecting secrets, past or present, in your code.

+#### 💫⭐✨ Temporary README message 💫⭐✨
+It would be so great if you could fill out this quick gitleaks [user survey](https://docs.google.com/forms/d/1poUqZfEamDY1kCp8v8hU6N3fUj8C5_lVNBD_cDe-GT4).
+<3

 ## Getting Started
 Gitleaks can be installed using Homebrew, Docker, or Go.
 Gitleaks is also available in binary form for many popular platforms and OS types on the [releases page](https://github.com/zricethezav/gitleaks/releases).
 In addition, Gitleaks can be implemented as a pre-commit hook directly in your repo.